 Churches can also support family members who are caring for a dying relative.
-The family members may be part of the congregation, or it may be that the person facing death is a church member.
-In either case, appropriate people in the church should make contact with the family and offer practical, emotional and spiritual support.
-It might be that the family would appreciate a church friend to visit the dying person on some days, which would allow them some respite; or perhaps they would benefit from the provision of a meal or some house cleaning.
-The church should offer to pray with and for them.
-Caring for a dying family member is difficult and exhausting, and church support is a very concrete expression of our commitment to the value of life and dying well.
+Appropriate people in the church should make contact with the family and offer practical, emotional and spiritual support.
+Perhaps a friend from church could visit the dying person, to allow some respite time for family members.
+Maybe the family would benefit from the provision of meals or house cleaning The church should offer to pray with and for them.
+Caring for a dying family member is difficult and exhausting, and church support is a very concrete expression of our commitment to the value of life and loving people.